drbenmorgan/PTL/examples/geant4/README.md

 which the C++ Standard adopted.
 These are usable in Geant4 given its use of C++17, but use here would require import on `ranges-v3` as an external.

-We illustrate them here despite this limitation as they are extremely useful for implementing Task-related operations.
+TODO: May illustrate them here despite this limitation as they are extremely useful for implementing Task-related operations.

 ### Enumerations
 - When we want to use range-for, but know how far we are from the start

 ### Zips
-- When we want to iterate over two or more ranges together
+- When we want to iterate over two or more ranges together in sync

 ### Chunks
 - When we want to split range up into blocks to work on